apkudo/niagra/README.md

 Options:
  * *-d*: Debug mode. niagra instance will not be daemonized.
+ * *-n*: No-respawn mode. niagra will not respawn instances on fatal exception.
  * *pid*: pid of niagra instance.
 Command applies to all instances if not provided.